tprasadtp/protonvpn-docker/docs/faq.md

 WireGuard is not a chatty protocol.
 However for _most_ if not all use cases, end user devices are using some form of NAT via docker, Kubernetes, home router or some other means.
 So _Keep alive_ is enabled and set to 20 seconds which should be enough for almost all NAT firewalls.

-## Use with corporate/other VPN

-- If other VPN routes only private subnets you don't need to do anything!
-It just works!
-- Just make sure there search domain/routing domains are set on your corporate/other VPN interface (`resolvectl domain`) so that DNS queries for those domains will be resolved correctly.

-## Use with Tailscale

-Tailscale uses its own fwmark, routing table and routing rules.
-Because Tailscale addresses are CGNAT addresses and have fwmark on the packets passing via tailscale interface, it _just works_.
-Zero configuration changes required!

 ## How to see WireGuard settings

 ```bash